Mumbai–Ahmedabad high-speed rail corridor: Rolling stock

-In July 2023, the NHSRC opened a tender for the supply of twenty-four enhanced E5 Series Shinkansen train-sets, of which 6 were to be assembled in India.
+In July 2023, the NHSRCL opened a tender for the supply of twenty-four enhanced E5 Series Shinkansen train-sets, of which 6 were to be assembled in India.

-NHSRC had sought E5 train sets modified to operate under Indian weather.
-Trains in Japan can withstand temperatures of up to 35 degrees Celsius but the Indian trains will be able to operate at temperatures exceeding 50 degrees Celsius; this can be achieved with the use of special cooling systems and air conditioners.
+NHSRCL had sought E5 train sets modified to operate under Indian weather.
+Trains in Japan can withstand temperatures of up to 35 degrees Celsius, but the Indian trains will be able to operate at temperatures exceeding 50 degrees Celsius; this can be achieved with the use of special cooling systems and air conditioners.
 Fine mesh dust filters will be fitted on air conditioners, blowers, and other important equipment on the Indian high-speed trains to keep dust out.
 Another modification is the provision of extra space to store heavy luggage by removing a few seats from the last coach of each train.

 Trains were proposed to have a length of between 10 and 16 coaches.
 Each train will have a passenger capacity of between 1,300 and 1,600 passengers.
 The system will be designed to operate trains at a maximum speed of 350 km/h, while the operational speed would be 320 km/h.
 Trains will be equipped with multi-purpose rooms that contain foldable beds for feeding mothers and patients, and the rooms will also be fitted with mirrors and baggage racks.
 Additionally, the seating arrangement may be slightly reduced by two seats per coach.

-According to an article from The Financial Express, the existing HVAC systems are usually sufficient, but a few minor layout adjustments are needed to maximize performance.
+According to an article from The Financial Express, the existing HVAC systems are usually sufficient, but a few minor layout adjustments are needed to maximise performance.
 To control dust levels, filter cleaning frequency must increase.
 The heavier weight of the cooling equipment was a hurdle throughout the redesign phase since it could affect energy efficiency.
 The power needed to maintain high speeds rises with weight, which may have an impact on the train's overall performance.
 To make matters more complicated, Indian passengers' average weight, including their luggage, is greater than that of Japanese passengers.
 A weight calculation analysis showed that simply by providing fewer seats, the Shinkansen in India could keep its weight similar to that of Japan's.